 - Downhill Biking – The extreme variation generally involves races.
 Cyclists are typically staggered to start to decrease the risk of crashing.
 However, when you are traveling at high speeds with other riders, there is still a chance of crashing during downhill biking.
 Bikes used for this activity need heavy duty front and rear suspension.

 - Dirt Jumping – BMX experts tend to favor this type of extreme cycling.
-Catching air and doing flips and other stunts off dirt mounts is definitely exhilarating.
+Catching air and doing flips and other stunts off dirt mounts is exhilarating.

 - Cross Country – To some, cross country biking is a 15-mile jaunt in the country, but to extremists, this type of ride would be at least 30 miles across a variety of terrain.